 - If cooking in the OVEN, place clean pumpkin half or halves cut side up on a baking sheet (if pumpkin is large, you will have to bake halves separately) and bake in a preheated oven at 375º F for about 15-30 minutes (small), 30-45 minutes (medium), 45-60 minutes (large), or until fork tender.

-- PEEL it using a knife (oven method) or your fingers (microwave method).
-Either chop (oven) or purée the pumpkin flesh (microwave), depending what you are using it for.
+- Prepare it ahead: Either chop (oven) or purée the pumpkin flesh (microwave), depending on what you are using it for.
 If you intend to purée, pumpkin can be cooked longer, making it much, much easier to peel the skin.

 Recipe Video